IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Should it defined for method group or method idenetifier
 * Review SaveChanges call
 * Enable change testshell settings
-	* Run unit tests in parallel if not localDB
+	* Run unit tests in parallel

 * Use same dll in two different services must be allowed

 * Message Pack private setter props serialization